joe-wojniak/PythonForFinance/README.md

 1. Download the source code (*.ipynb)
 2. Download the data from [Stooq](https://stooq.com/db/h/)

-*The source code requires the following file structure:*
+*The source code requires the following folder structure:*

 | Path | Comments |
 | --------- | -------- |